Planting – the ultimate guide with 6 easy steps

 Step 1

-Timing: Ultimately the best time to plant is when the soil is warm or starting to warm and is moist as this encourages growth, but planting can be undertaken throughout most of the year.
-It is always good to keep in mind that in winter, plants will not grow much as many go into hibernation and planting on extremely hot days can cause excessive stress to the plant from sun to the roots.
+Timing: Ultimately, the best time to plant is when the soil is warm or starting to warm and is moist, as this encourages growth, but planting can be undertaken throughout most of the year.
+It is always good to keep in mind that in winter, plants will not grow much as many go into hibernation and planting on extremely hot days can cause excessive stress to the plant, from the sun to the roots.

 Step 2